Seirdy/moac/README.md

 When measuring password strength, MOAC counts code points (runes); it does not group grapheme clusters together.
 This is suitable for entropy calculations.
 Most password length requirements do not take grapheme clusters into account, so code points also make for a sufficient measure of password length.

 The only times MOAC could ever encounter grapheme clusters are when given a password to analyze or when given a custom charset to use when generating passwords.
 In the former situation, it will count each code point in a cluster towards a password's length and custom charset size; in the latter situation, it will treat each code point as a distinct character.
-This process needs additional refinement: it needs to handle non-printable code points inside a grapheme cluster ([ticket #18](https://todo.sr.ht/~seirdy/MOAC/18)) and warn CLI users who aren't expecting grapheme clusters to get split up ([ticket #19](https://todo.sr.ht/~seirdy/MOAC/19)).

 The inability to work with grapheme clusters in custom charsets is a known limitation.